ghobadimhd/syncme/README.md

-# Pysyncme
+# Syncme
 Syncme is rsync wrapper that use simple yaml config file to trasfer file between hosts and keep them sync.
-I write this keep my laptops syncing.
+I write this to keep my laptops syncing.

 # Installation
 ## Ubuntu/linuxmint: